dcuartielles/bash_site/README.md

 ## Updates

+### 20220129: clean the house

+* having two versions of the software is starting to be an issue.
+I created a folder with the old stuff and separated the new stuff
+* to make things easy, I renamed build into *build_legacy* and created a new *build* folder where to store things

 ### 20220128: the Dogma

 * got the booster shot against covid-19, the dude who push the vaccine into my arm told me not to go to gym in 24h (haha), coding requires moving fingers, so I will go light on bash today